svpino/ml.school/README.md

 python3 pipelines/training.py --environment=pypi run --help
 ```

-## Tuning The Model

-TBD

 ## Deploying The Model

-The deployment pipeline deploys the lastest model from the Model Registry to a variety
+The deployment pipeline deploys the latest model from the Model Registry to a
-of deployment targets.

-You can deploy the model to a variety of deployment targets.
-Except when deploying the
+number of deployment targets.

-model locally, you can run the deployment pipeline specifying the target platform using
+Except when deploying the model locally, you can run the deployment pipeline
-the `--target` parameter.
-The flow will connect to the target platform, create a new
+specifying the target platform using the `--target` parameter.
+The flow will
+connect to the target platform, create a new endpoint to host the model, and
-endpoint to host the model, and run inference with a few samples to test that everything
+run inference using a few samples to test that everything works as expected.
-is working as expected.

 For information on how to deploy the model to each supported deployment target, follow
 the respective links below: